-Distribution: East of the Cascades crest in Washington; Washington south to California, east to Montana and Arizona.
+Distribution: Occurring east of the Cascades crest in Washington; north-central Washington to California, east to the Rocky Mountains.

-Habitat: Common in sagebrush desert to ponderosa or lodgepole pine forests.
+Habitat: Grassy slopes, sagebrush desert, and ponderosa or lodgepole pine forest openings.

 Conservation Status: Not of concern